t3h2mas/advent-2017.ex/README.md

 Advent of Code challenges and playing with Elixir

 ## structure
-setup as an [umbrella](https://elixir-lang.github.io/getting-started/mix-otp/dependencies-and-umbrella-apps.html#umbrella-projects) app
+set up as an [umbrella](https://elixir-lang.github.io/getting-started/mix-otp/dependencies-and-umbrella-apps.html#umbrella-projects) app

 so click your way on into a challenge in the `apps` directory